geonetwork/core-doc-sources/eng/users/source/admin/advanced-configuration/index.rst

 Other system properties
 ~~~~~~~~~~~~~~~~~~~~~~~

-In Geonetwork there are several system properties that can be used to configure different aspects of Geonetwork.
+In GeoNetwork there are several system properties that can be used to configure different aspects of GeoNetwork.
 When a webcontainer
 is started the properties can be set.
 For example in Tomcat one can set either JAVA_OPTS or CATALINA_OPTS with -D<propertyname>=<value>.

  * <webappname>.jeeves.configuration.overrides.file - See :ref:`adv_configuration_overriddes`
  * jeeves.configuration.overrides.file - See :ref:`adv_configuration_overriddes`
  * mime-mappings -  mime mappings used by jeeves for generating the response content type
- * http.proxyHost - The internal geonetwork Http proxy uses this for configuring how it can access the external network (Note for harvesters there is also a setting in the Settings page of the administration page)
+ * http.proxyHost - The internal GeoNetwork Http proxy uses this for configuring how it can access the external network (Note for harvesters there is also a setting in the Settings page of the administration page)
- * http.proxyPort - The internal geonetwork Http proxy uses this for configuring how it can access the external network (Note for harvesters there is also a setting in the Settings page of the administration page)
+ * http.proxyPort - The internal GeoNetwork Http proxy uses this for configuring how it can access the external network (Note for harvesters there is also a setting in the Settings page of the administration page)
  * geonetwork.sequential.execution - (true,false) Force indexing to occur in current thread rather than being queued in the ThreadPool.
 Good for debugging issues.

-There is a usecase where multiple geonetwork instances might be ran in the same webcontainer, because of this many of the system properties
+There is a usecase where multiple GeoNetwork instances might be ran in the same webcontainer, because of this many of the system properties
 listed above have <webappname>.
 When declaring the property this should be replaced with the webapp name the setting applies to.
 Typically this will
 be geonetwork.